Skip to Main Content

 • What are the instructions before, during, and after the scan?

-• Can my child use an electronic device or other distraction techniques during the scan?
+• Can my child watch a movie or listen to music during the scan?

-• How long will it take to get scan results?
+• How long will it take to get MIBG test results?

 Key points about MIBG scans

-• The scan uses a small amount of a radioactive substance.
-The test is safe for your child.
+• The scan uses a small amount of a radioactive substance called a tracer, which highlights tumor cells on the images.

 The Together by St. Jude online resource does not endorse any branded product or organization mentioned in this article.